Building Cross Platform Applications

-This section discusses how to build applications using Xamarin, from understanding how Xamarin works to designing mobile apps and then testing and deploying to the various app stores.
+This section discusses, in a summary plus six parts, how to build applications using the Xamarin development platform – from understanding how Xamarin works to designing mobile apps, and then testing and deploying to the various app stores.

 Sharing Code Options